decidim/decidim/docs/development_guide.md

   1. Run `bin/rake update_versions`, this will update all references to the new version.
   1. Run `bin/rake bundle`, this will update all the `Gemfile.lock` files
   1. Run `bin/rake webpack`, this will update the JavaScript bundle.

+Releasing new ***patch versions*** is quite easy, it's the same process whether it's a new version or a patch:

+1. Checkout the branch you want to release: `git checkout -b VERSION-stable`
+1. Update `.decidim-version` to the new version number.
+1. Run `bin/rake update_versions`, this will update all references to the new version.
+1. Run `bin/rake bundle`, this will update all the `Gemfile.lock` files
+1. Run `bin/rake webpack`, this will update the JavaScript bundle.
+1. Update `CHANGELOG.MD`.
+At the top you should have an `Unreleased` header with the `Added`, `Changed`, `Fixed` and `Removed` empty section.
+After that, the header with the current version and link.
+1. Commit all the changes: `git add . && git commit -m "Prepare VERSION release"`
+1. Run `bin/rake release_all`, this will create all the tags, push the commits and tags and release the gems to RubyGems.
+1. Once all the gems are published you should create a new release at this repository, just go to the [releases page](https://github.com/decidim/decidim/releases) and create a new one.
+1. Finally, you should update our [Docker repository](https://github.com/decidim/docker) so new images are build for the new release.
+To do it, just update `DECIDIM_VERSION` at [circle.yml](https://github.com/decidim/docker/blob/master/circle.yml).